A tribute to Yakubu, the one-man Premier League wrecking ball

 The injury ruled him out for the rest of the season, and he was released in April.
 But the truth is inconvenient in the face of likes and shares to be had from a viral video of a footballer simply being lazy.
 The narrative must fit no matter what.

 But watching that video makes it easy to forget just how good Yakubu was in his pomp.
-He may be a figure of fun now, but at his predatory best there was no one pointing and laughing, just terrified opposition defenders trembling at the sight of a terrifying goal-getter.
+He may have become a figure of fun, but at his predatory best there was no one pointing and laughing, just terrified opposition defenders trembling at the sight of an unbelievable goal-getter.

 Yakubu arrived in English football on loan from Maccabi Haifa in January 2003, as Harry Redknapp sought the firepower to propel his Portsmouth side to automatic Premier League promotion from the Championship.